ApiGen/ApiGen/readme.md

 # Google Analytics tracking code
 googleAnalytics: UA-35236-5

-# choose ApiGen own template theme
+# choose ApiGen template theme
 templateTheme: default # or: bootstrap

 # want to use individual templates, higher priority than option templateTheme
 templateConfig: my/template/config.neon

 # the way elements are grouped in menu
-groups: auto # default [other options: namespace, packages, none], auto will detect namespace first, than packages
+groups: auto # also: namespace, packages, none; auto will detect namespace first, than packages

 # element supported by autocomplete in search input
 autocomplete: [classes, constants, functions] # also [methods, properties]